 Slice into bars and let cure for at least four to six weeks.

-If you enjoyed this Circling Taiwan Soap (with Activated Charcoal) recipe, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
+If you enjoyed this Pine Tar Soap recipe, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
 (No spam ever, unsubscribe at any time.)